kragniz/lode/README.rst

 style debugging would be useful, like checking whether or not a section of code is executed, but stdout or stderr has been robbed from you by something like a devilishly clever test framework.
 Rather than try to uncover which dark alleyway your calls to print end up, lode just outputs it to a friendly file.
+A beacon of hope

 Installing
 ==========